 - open pores and infection

 Topical preparations containing retinol or retinoids can help keep pores clear and clean.
-You may also find benefits from massaging your face with mineral or castor oil for one minute.

 Another way of removing sebaceous filaments is with an extraction tool.
 This is a small metal instrument with a tiny circle at the end.

 The safest method is to have an esthetician or dermatologist remove them for you, and then if comfortable, you can try this at home: